#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: I have a question, how did you overcome the prejudice? you were taking away transactional powers of organisations which were buying food?
 How did the mental frame change from cash to cashless?

-For them, they wanted operational efficiency and in the process of trying to figure this out, it was digitisation of this food voucher that made the most sense.
+For them, they wanted operational efficiency and in the process of trying to figure this out, it was the digitisation of this food voucher that made the most sense.
 And to do that obviously, the main stakeholder is the beneficiary.

 The starting point was financial literacy and we did it in a fun way.
-By that time I had left the government to join visa to try and implement the project.
+By that time I had left the government to join Visa to try and implement the project.

 RK: I see…